Welcome to Debt Management Services

-The Collections Office provides counseling for Bruins repaying their federal student loans, and for Bruins with outstanding debts with the University.
+UCLA Debt Management Services, formerly the Collections Office, provides counseling for Bruins repaying their federal student loans, and for Bruins with outstanding debts with the University.
 Our office works with students, graduates, and Bruins of all kinds to find the best way to bring (and keep) your loans current, and repayment options that fit any budget.

 Please visit our Contact Us page for the latest information on our office hours.

-- Selecting the best loan repayment plan for you
+- Select the best loan repayment plan for you

-- Knowing what to do if you hit a rough spot financially
+- Understand what to do if you hit a rough spot financially

 Introduction to Repayment